Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/ml-intents.md

 Intent example sentences should be as distinct and unique as possible.
 If there is too much similarity and overlap with other intents, then the intent mapping will become less predictable and, if configured, intent confirmation sentences will be triggered more frequently.

-???+ info "Evaluation of Example Sentences"
+!!! note "Evaluation of Example Sentences"
     Find out more about how Cognigy.AI evaluates example sentences on the [Intent Analyzer Page]({{config.site_url}}ai/nlu/nlu-overview/intent-analyzer/).

 [![Version badge](https://img.shields.io/badge/Added in-v4.17.0-blue.svg)]({{config.site_url}})